-The vast majority of these cold snaps are not setting new records for coldness.
-In fact, almost all the temperature records that have been broken in recent decades have involved record-breaking heat.5Meehl, G.A. et al., (2009), Relative increase of record high maximum temperatures compared to record low minimum temperatures in the U.S., Geophysical Research Letters, 1 December 2009 View Source Nonetheless, these cold snaps bring temperatures that are significantly colder than average for the time of year, and they can have serious effects on human health, transportation systems, and energy consumption.
+Most cold snaps are not setting new records for coldness.
+In fact, the vast majority of temperature records broken in recent decades have involved record-breaking heat.8Meehl, Gerald A. et al., (2016), US daily temperature records past, present, and future, PNAS, 113 (49) View Source9van Oldenborgh, Geert Jan. et al., (2019), Cold waves are getting milder in the northern midlatitudes, Environmental Research Letters, 14 114004 View Source Nonetheless, some severe cold snaps bring temperatures significantly colder than average for the time of year, and they can have serious impacts on human health, transportation systems, infrastructure, and energy consumption.

-Scientists do not know for certain which factors contribute most to periodic cold snaps.
-Some science suggests that changes in the tropics could be an important factor.6Lee, S.H., (2019), Wintertime North American Weather Regimes and the Arctic Stratospheric Polar Vortex, Geophysical research Letters View Source Other research has suggested that climate-change-related Arctic warming may be key.7Pedersen, R.A. et al., (2016), The Impact of Regional Arctic Sea Ice Loss on Atmospheric Circulation and the NAO, Journal of Climate View Source12Tang, Q., et al., (2013), Cold winter extremes in northern continents linked to Arctic sea ice loss, Environmental Research Letters, 8:1 View Source9 Wallace, J.M., et al., (2014), Global Warming and Winter Weather, Science 343:6172, pp. 729-730 View Source
+Mounting evidence from observations and computer simulations suggests that Arctic warming is linked to U.S. cold snaps.3 Cohen, Judah et al., (2021) Linking Arctic variability and change with extreme winter weather in the United States, Science, Vol 373, Issue 6559 View Source11Pedersen, R.A. et al., (2016), The Impact of Regional Arctic Sea Ice Loss on Atmospheric Circulation and the NAO, Journal of Climate View Source12Tang, Q., et al., (2013), Cold winter extremes in northern continents linked to Arctic sea ice loss, Environmental Research Letters, 8:1 View Source13 Wallace, J.M., et al., (2014), Global Warming and Winter Weather, Science 343:6172, pp. 729-730 View Source

-When scientists collect meteorological data at relatively high spatial resolution (“high resolution” in this context means pockets of air about a cubic kilometer in volume, or about 400 times the volume of the great pyramid of Giza) and combine this information with the latest understanding of how such volumes of atmosphere interact with each other, the resulting computational simulations predict that as the Arctic warms, we can expect an increase in the frequency and persistence of cold spells in northern temperate regions for some years ahead, albeit fewer broken cold records as global warming continues.13Sung, M-K et al., (2016), Arctic-North Pacific coupled impacts on the late autumn cold in North America, Environmental Research Letters View Source
+Computer simulations that complement high-resolution meteorological observations predict that as the Arctic continues to warm, we can expect an increase in the frequency and persistence of cold snaps in northern temperate regions including the United States for some years ahead, albeit with weaker intensity.19Sung, M-K et al., (2016), Arctic-North Pacific coupled impacts on the late autumn cold in North America, Environmental Research Letters View Source

 Pitfalls to Avoid